The annual World Press Photo contest, now in its 57th edition, awards the best in visual journalism.

-Military Ramp, an emergency refugee center, was opened in September 2013 in an abandoned school in Sofia, Bulgaria.
-The center provides housing for about 800 Syrian refugees, including 390 children.
+Military Ramp, an emergency refugee centre, was opened in September 2013 in an abandoned school in Sofia, Bulgaria.
+The centre provides housing for about 800 Syrian refugees, including 390 children.
 Bulgaria, already hard hit by the economic crisis and heightened political instability, is totally unprepared to confront a refugee crisis.

 18. Sports Action Single, 2nd prize – Andrzej Grygiel (Poland) for Polska Agencja Prasowa

 This photo, titled “Slalom Action,” shows a competitor at the International Ski Championship in Szczyrk, Poland.